NitinKawatra/CloudML/README.md

 ## How Import works:
 Each import job uses a single Snowball appliance.
 After you create a job in the AWS Snowball Management Console or the job management API, we ship you a Snowball.
 When it arrives in a few days, you’ll connect the Snowball to your network and transfer the data that you want imported into Amazon S3 onto that Snowball using the Snowball client or the Amazon S3 Adapter for Snowball.
 When you’re done transferring data, ship the Snowball back to AWS, and we’ll import your data into Amazon S3.

+## Export from Amazon S3
+Choose what data you want to export from your S3 buckets for storage and compute workloads.
+AWS will load that data onto a device and ship it to you.
+When you're done ship the device back for erasing.

+## How Export works:
+Each export job can use any number of Snowball appliances.
+After you create a job in the AWS Snowball Management Console or the job management API, a listing operation starts in Amazon S3.
+This listing operation splits your job into parts.
+Each job part can be up to about 80 TB in size, and each job part has exactly one Snowball associated with it.
+After your job parts are created, your first job part enters the Preparing Snowball status.
+Soon after that, we start exporting your data onto a Snowball.
+Typically, exporting data takes one business day.
+However, this process can take longer.
+Once the export is done, AWS gets the Snowball ready for pickup by your region's carrier.
+When the Snowball arrives at your data center or office in a few days, you’ll connect the Snowball to your network and transfer the data that you want exported to your servers by using the Snowball client or the Amazon S3 Adapter for Snowball.

+## Local compute and storage only
+Perform local compute and storage workloads, without transferring data.
+You can order multiple devices in a cluster for increased durability and storage capacity.

+## Steps to create Import job in AWS Console:

+Step1: Plan your job
+Select destination country, select import into Amazon S3, and click on Next.

+Step2: Give shipping details
+Select an existing shipping address or add a new address, choose appropriate shipping speed based on your need, and provide tax information.
+Click Next after these details are filled correctly.

+Step3: Give job details
+Provide Job name, choose the type of device snowball or snowball edge(recommended) and provide the S3 bucket name where you would like to import the data.
+Click Next

+Step4: Set Security
+Create or select an IAM role that snowball will assume to import data to Amazon S3.
+Select the default AWS KMS key to encrypt your data.
+Click Next.
+You can find below the policy document that specifies the permissions assigned to a role while creating it.

+Step5: Set notifications
+Create new SNS topic to receive job change status.
+Click Next

+Step6: Review
+Review all the provided details and click on create job.

+You can track the job status by clicking on the job on AWS console.
+Follow the instructions before you use snowball.

+## How does a snowball look like?